Transport Access Regional Partnerships (TARP) grants program

 How to access the funding

-If you find a gap in services to a community or a group of people, contact your Area Manager who can provide information about alternative services that may solve the problem.
+If you find a gap in services to a community or a group of people, contact your local Senior Manager who can provide information about alternative services that may solve the problem.
 If no alternative service exists, the project or initiative may fit the TARP program funding.

 Duration of funded projects

-The duration of funded projects can range from a few months up to 24 months.
+The duration of funded projects can range from one day up to 24 months.
 Projects planned to run more than 24 months are generally not considered.
-For projects of 12 months or longer, a staged approach with defined milestones may be required.

 When is funding available

-Applicants can apply to Transport for NSW for TARP program funding at any time.
+Applicants can apply to Transport for NSW for TARP program from July to the following June of each year.

 How is funding allocated

-Transport for NSW will assess the applicant’s completed TARP program application form on merit.
+Transport for NSW will assess the applicant’s completed TARP program application form according to the funding principles and priorities as set out in the Guidelines.
 Transport for NSW considers factors such as the level of transport disadvantage experienced by the group, the use the proposal makes of existing transport resources, and the impact the proposal is likely to have on the coordination of effective transport solutions.

 Funding is granted with the primary aim of increasing the level and range of transport options available to the target group.